AeonDigital/Shell-MSE-Main-Module/doc/03 Types.md

 `function`
 The name of a declared function in the current scope.

 `file`
-Path to file or file name.
+Full path to the target file.
+The file must exist for a value of this type to be accepted.

+`xfile`
+Valid file name or full path to the target file.
+This type is not verified.

 `dir`
-Path to directory or directory name.
+Full path to the target directory.
+The directory must exist for a value of this type to be accepted.

+`xdir`
+Valid directory name or full path to the target directory.
+This type is not verified.

 `mixed`
 Any type described above.